Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 | SteamGameInfo  | [Steam](#steam)           | Contains Steam related information.           |
 | XboxGameInfo   | [Xbox](#xbox)             | Xbox Game Pass information.                   |

-Supported stores are based on [GameFinder](https://github.com/erri120/GameFinder) library.
+Supported stores are based on [GameFinder][gamefinder] library.

 #### EA Desktop

-!!! failure "[Given how hard they are trying to stop you from finding out where your games are installed by using military grade SHA3-256 encryption](https://github.com/erri120/GameFinder/wiki/EA-Desktop); changes here might be needed someday."
+!!! failure "[Given how hard they are trying to stop you from finding out where your games are installed by using military grade SHA3-256 encryption][ea-desktop-docs]; changes here might be needed someday."

 | Type   | Item       | Description                                               |
 | ------ | ---------- | --------------------------------------------------------- |